-If there is a change in circumstances after maintenance has been set, maintenance may be amended or terminated.
+If there is a change in circumstances after maintenance has been set, maintenance may be adjusted or terminated.

-If there is no pending special maintenance enforcement, the application to amend or terminate maintenance is brought alongside the condemnatory action.
-If there is a pending special maintenance enforcement, the application to amend or terminate maintenance is joined to the enforcement procedure.
+If there is no pending special maintenance enforcement, the application to adjust or terminate maintenance is brought alongside the condemnatory action.
+If there is a pending special maintenance enforcement, the application to adjust or terminate maintenance is joined to the enforcement procedure.

 The maintenance creditor may request that maintenance be increased if, for example, their economic situation worsens, their family circumstances change, their needs increase, the cost of living increases and this increase can and should be supported by the maintenance debtor (because, for example, their salary has also increased).

-In order to cope with the rising cost of living, the decision setting maintenance may determine that the arbitrated amount undergo a regular automatic update (usually annual).
+In order to cope with the rising cost of living, the decision setting maintenance may determine that the awarded amount must undergo a regular automatic update (usually annual).

 The judge is responsible for determining this automatic update and choosing the appropriate means of achieving it, according to their discretion.
 The automatic update may also be determined by an approved agreement between the parties.

 In addition to definitive maintenance, provisional maintenance may also be set.